DJCordhose/mlops-drift/README.md

 Our objective is to ensure that you are equipped with the essential knowledge and practical tools to proficiently manage your machine learning models in a real-world production environment.

+# Installation

+You can choose between to ways of installation.
+You can either install
+* locally: requires Docker and Poetry (or at least pip)
+* using the cloud: requires accounts for Google Colab and Gitpod

+_Please have the installation ready and checked before the workshop.
+Should you run into problems, please create an issue in this repository._

+_Should you really have issues, don't panic: we only need one working installation per team, so you can share and installation and work together with a colleague._

+## Instalation in the Cloud

+Recommended for most users.

+### Prerequisites
+- Recent version of a modern browser (like Chrome)
+- Google Account (for Colab)
+- Gitpod Account

-## Start using Gitpod
+### Part I: Start monitoring servers using Gitpod

 Click the button below to start a new development environment:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/DJCordhose/mlops-drift)

+### Part II: Run Notebooks using Colab
+* Starting point for part I: https://colab.research.google.com/github/djcordhose/mlops-drift/blob/main/notebooks/train.ipynb
+* Analysis for part II: https://colab.research.google.com/github/djcordhose/mlops-drift/blob/main/notebooks/analysis.ipynb

 ## Local Installation

-Please have the installation ready and checked before the workshop.
-Should you run into problems, please create an issue in this repository.
+Only recommended when you have experience with Docker and Python build tools.

 ### Prerequisites
-- Linux, Mac oder Windows installation with WSL2 (important)
+- Linux, Mac or Windows installation with WSL2 (important)
 - curl
 - Working Docker installation
-- Recent version of a modern browser (like Chrome)
-- Google Account (for Colab)

-### Part I: local installation using docker
+### Part I: Start monitoring servers using docker

-_we only need one working installation per team, so if it really does not work on your machine, you can share with a colleague_

 ```
 docker compose up